Bekisar: Development

 The progeny were used for communication between canoes.
 Each rooster has a unique voice, due to its hybrid ancestry.
 A rooster would be selected for its unusual voice and hoisted up the mast of the canoe in a special bamboo basket.
 From their elevated baskets, the roosters crowed incessantly in prolonged shrieking matches.
 The calls combine the prolonged notes of the green junglefowl with the added volume of domestic fowl, whose wild ancestors' voices had to be heard through dense vegetation.
 The Bekisar's voice can often be heard for two miles over the sea.
 The seafaring cultures took to keeping these male Bekisars on their canoes at all times.

+The infertile female hybrids were previously killed.

 Spread

 When the native peoples of Java and the Sunda Islands migrated to Oceania and beyond, they brought with them dogs, pigs, yams, coconuts, and chickens.
 Each migration brought a few dozen semi-domestic game fowl, not unlike those seen today running feral in tropical Asian villages.
 Anthropologists have provided evidence that only a very few boats in any flotilla carried domestic animals.
 Each seafaring vessel would, however, have carried at least two or three cages with Bekisars aboard.
 The chieftain and warriors may have carried even more Bekisars on each of their vessels.

 Nearly every new migration of seafaring people brought game fowl (the semi-domestic chickens descended from the Indonesian red junglefowl Gallus bankiva) to their new island homes.
 The Bekisar roosters were also present in sufficient numbers to significantly affect each island's native base population of feral fowl.
 An escaped Bekisar was next to impossible to capture.
 A Bekisar rooster released into a tropical mangrove forested island in Oceania or the South Pacific would easily re-adapt to the wild as if it were a wild green junglefowl.